amoebius/CubeWorld/README.md

 My experimentation into representing volumes using sparse voxel octrees, currently with a game hastily stuck over the terrain, to be used in other projects in the future.

+For the version submitted as a project (complete with installer), see the 'Project-Submission' branch (https://github.com/amoebius/CubeWorld/tree/Project-Submission).

 The project is currently linked with the libraries of GLBasic - a cross-platform BASIC dialect - for potentially cross-platform input and rendering.

 In the future, terrain modification is envisaged - easily supported by the SVO data structure - but for now the terrain is static, built from an arbitrary height-map (currently using my implementation of 2D Perlin noise).